bryan-gilbert/proto-EdEHR/docs/TechnicalArchitectureResearch.md

 **Availability of sample systems or plugins**

-To answer the question about LTI 1.3 its important to also look at the availablity of plug and play code.
+To answer the question about LTI 1.3 its important to also look at the availability of plug and play code.
 One goal of using LTI to reach any LMS is to reduce development time for EdEHR.
 After all why wouldn’t we want to leverage the full power of a LMS.
 And not only that but be able to switch to any LMS that may suit the educational institution.
 In the context of reducing development time we need to find “off the shelf” tools that can provide the LTI functionality.
 It’s not difficult to find sample code for LTI 1.0.
 The code for this spec is not that large which makes sense because it basically has one API end point.

 There is only one sample that supports LTI 2.0, 1.3, Advantage and it’s from Blackboard.